apple4562251/test/README.md

     apt-get install nodejs iputils-ping -y
 ```

-#### If you wanna use the Cartographer Slam on your computer, you should run these following commands
+#### If you wanna use the Cartographer Slam on your computer, you should run these following commands first

 ```
 sudo apt-get install -y \